Routine Vaccines for Babies and Children

 More information on vaccines

-Every vaccine that appears in the list above has a link to detailed information about the disease or diseases that it is protecting you from, about the location and method of administering the vaccine and of possible side effects.
+Every vaccine that appears in the immunization schedule has a link to detailed information about the disease or diseases that it is protecting you from, about the location and method of administering the vaccine and of possible side effects.
 If you have any concern about the upcoming vaccine – click on the link and read.
 The more you know, the less concerns you have and the easier it will be to make decisions.